kettanaito/sentinel-dom/docs/options.md

 ### Named snapshots
 * `name?: string`

 The name of a snapshot.
 Useful primarily for debugging purposes.
-When performing multiple snapshots they will appear named in debug mode if they have `name` option set.
+When performing multiple snapshots they will appear named in the debug mode, if they have `name` option specified.
 ```js
 new Tracker({
   // ...